The Duke DOM Fellow Research Academy (FRA) is a longitudinal support program tailored for aspiring researchers.

 The FRA comprises three interrelated components:

 Longitudinal grant development workshop: Fellows will learn to develop their own grants through large and small group work.
-Those currently preparing career development awards can also participate in an intensive peer review program led by Irina Mokrova.
+Those ready to begin preparing career development award proposals can also participate in a fellow-focused grant incubator program led by the DOM Research Development Council team.

 Career development workshop: Fellows will engage in large and small group work led by DOM researchers.
 Sessions will address high-yield topics custom-designed to support career development for aspiring researchers.